 15. Best Mobile VR Headset: Google Daydream View

-Google’s Daydream View may not be the perfect headset (it only works with Pixel and Moto Z phones) but it’s the easiest to use.
-There are no connectors – you simply put Pixel in the headset and it connects with your Smartphone.
-As more phones adopt Google’s Daydream standard, the headset will see much wider use.
+Google’s Daydream View may not be the perfect headset (it only works with Pixel and Moto Z phones), but it’s the easiest to use.
+There are no connectors – you simply put Pixel in the headset, and it connects with your Smartphone.
+As more phones adopt Google’s Daydream standard, the headset will see much more extensive use.
 And the innovative hand-controller with just two buttons and a small trackpad clinches the deal.
 This is the best mid-range VR headset of the year.

 16. Best AR in Publishing: The New Yorker

 The AR features are from the mobile technology firm Qualcomm and the Uncovr app from Nexus Interactive Arts, a London-based studio.
-You can download it at the App Store and at Google Play.
+You can download it at the App Store.
 Or watch the video below.

 17. Best VR Mobile App: Jaunt and Within

-Content for VR continues to grow through an increasing number of apps but our favorite still remain Jaunt – Cinematic Virtual Reality – 360° VR video and Within: Storytelling for Virtual Reality.
-This is about ease of use and quality content and both tie in this category for setting the standard.
+Content for VR continues to grow through an increasing number of apps, but our favorite remains Jaunt – Cinematic Virtual Reality – 360° VR video and Within: Storytelling for Virtual Reality.
+This is about ease of use and quality content, and both tie in this category for setting the standard.